• Facebook

 Did you try this ham glaze recipe?

-If you loved this brown sugar mustard glaze for ham, I would appreciate it so much if you would give this recipe a star review!
+If you loved this glazed ham recipe, I would appreciate it so much if you would leave a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 PS – Be sure to save that leftover ham hock to make this Ham & Bean Soup!